 When to Expect a Decision

 There is no way to put a timeline on the process.
-However, it normally takes approximately 16 months.
+However, on average, it takes approximately 16 months.
 The period for a declaration of nullity depends on many factors.
 For instance, if the petitioner does not complete the necessary document gathering in a timely fashion, the annulment is delayed.

 After all the information is gathered, a judge or panel of judges will write the decision.
 They will decide whether or not the marriage was indeed invalid from the start.
 Another person who is known as the Defender of the Bond also participates.
 The Defender of the Bond represents the marriage itself, speaking in favor of all the facts that support the validity of the marriage.
 After the judge reaches a decision, both you and your ex-spouse will be notified of the decision, unless the former spouse does not wish to be notified.

 The cost of an annulment can vary from church to church.
-The average cost is around $500, with a portion due at the time the case is submitted.
+The average cost has been around $500, with a portion due at the time the case is submitted.
 The rest can be paid in monthly installments.
-If you cannot pay the full amount, arrangements can be made through the church to settle some of the expenses.
+However, Pope Francis has recommended services be made free of charge.
+And, if you cannot pay the full amount, arrangements can be made through the church to settle some of the expenses.
 No case is turned down due to a person's inability to pay the fee.